 - The economy is diversified across an array of industries, with a significant global presence in high tech/semiconductors, cybersecurity, fintech, aerospace, cleantech, agricultural technology, water technology and automotive.

-- The country’s workforce is renowned for being creative, skilled and ambitious, with Israel receiving top marks for digital skills according to data from the World Economic Forum.
+- The country’s workforce is renowned for being creative, skilled and ambitious, with the Israel workforce receiving top marks for digital skills according to data from the World Economic Forum.

-What do multinational companies (MNCs) need to know when expanding or hiring in Israel for the first time?
+What do (MNCs) need to know when expanding or hiring employees in Israel?

-There is extensive mandatory employment legislation protecting employees’ rights in Israel, which may be more stringent and specific than provisions in other countries.
+When considering hiring employees in Israel, it’s important to know there is extensive mandatory employment legislation protecting employees’ rights there, which may be more stringent and specific than provisions in other countries.
 Israeli labor legislation provides for minimum mandatory requirements and benefits (which cannot be waived by employees) and covers all types and ranks of employees.

 How does employee termination work in Israel?